gvwilson/thirdbit/_posts/2021/2021-01-23-but-can-she-type.md

 -   I've used CTAN (the Comprehensive TeX Archive Network), CPAN (for Perl),
     CRAN (for R),
-    and PyPI (Python's equivalent---the letter 'P' was already taken).
+    and PyPI (Python's equivalent—the letter 'P' was already taken).
     Why isn't there a Comprehensive Learning Archive Network (CLAN)?
     I recognize that [the Reusability Paradox](http://opencontent.org/docs/paradox.html)
     would make the lessons in CLAN less immediately useful than the libraries in CRAN,